pboling/yacs/README.md

 ### Scripts

+- fixture:sets
+  - Generate two fixtures exactly like the app’s boot REST calls (Trending and New), save them, and print whether they are identical now (order-insensitive by pairAddress).
+  - Run: pnpm run fixture:sets
+  - Env: API_BASE to override base URL (defaults to the client default, which is the public API in production).
+  - Outputs:
+    - tests/fixtures/scanner.trending.json
+    - tests/fixtures/scanner.new.json
+    - tests/fixtures/scanner.compare.txt (summary)

 | Command                    | Purpose                                        |
 | -------------------------- | ---------------------------------------------- |
 | `pnpm run lint`            | Dev lint (warnings OK)                         |